zbendhiba/zbendhiba.github.io/_posts/2021-12-24-getting-started-with-camel-quarkus-01.md

 ## Introducing the Getting Started with Camel Quarkus series
 I've decided to create a series of blog posts to help in getting started with [Camel Quarkus](https://camel.apache.org/camel-quarkus/){:target="_blank"}.
 This is the first one of the series.

-In this blog post, I show you how to create and run quickly your first camel-quarkus application.
+In this blog post, I show you how to quickly create and run your first camel-quarkus application.
 We will create a simple Quarkus application, that shows a log every 1s.
 To achieve this, we will use the [Camel Quarkus Timer Extension](https://camel.apache.org/camel-quarkus/latest/reference/extensions/timer.html){:target="_blank"} to set up our timer.

-Note that by the time I'm writing this, I'm using the Quarkus 2.6.0.Final version.
+Note that this post was created using the Quarkus version 2.6.0.Final.
 The source code of the example is available at [the examples repository](https://github.com/zbendhiba/zinebbendhiba.com-examples/tree/main/cq-test-1){:target="_blank"}

 ## Prerequisites
 Before jumping into the code, let's make sure you have everything installed to run the first example.
 You'll need :